 The Business Plan will be reviewed annually and updated as necessary.

 The Income Builder Portfolio’s positions, complete with regularly updated income and value data, can be viewed HERE.
-That page also includes links to all IBP-related articles.
+That home page also includes links to all IBP-related articles.

 WRAPPING THINGS UP

-This project is about presenting investment candidates for further research, about discussing concepts and principles, and about demonstrating the process of building a reliable, growing income stream through DGI.
+This project is about presenting interesting investment candidates for further research, about discussing concepts and principles, and about demonstrating the process of building a reliable, growing income stream through DGI.

 In other words, we are not suggesting that fellow investors replicate the Income Builder Portfolio.

-Whether one has $200 per month to invest or $200,000 or anything in between, the principles will be the same.
+However, whether one has $200 per month to invest or $200,000 or anything in between, the principles will be the same.

 NOTE: Mike also manages another real-money portfolio, the Growth & Income Portfolio.
 Although it has an income component, it is “growthier” than the IBP.
 Check it out HERE.
-Additionally, Mike contributes videos to our YouTube Dividends and Income Channel; see them HERE.

 — Mike Nadel

-Source: Dividends and Income
+Source: Dividends & Income